Towards Fair Graph Prompting: A Dual-Prompt Mechanism for Mitigating Attribute and Structural Bias: More Details about Experiment Setup

 \subsection{Information about Dataset}

 Table~\ref{table:dataset} summarizes the statistics of the datasets used in our experiments.
 Each dataset is associated with a sensitive attribute (e.g., age, gender, or region) and a binary prediction target (e.g., default status, customer credibility).
-Notably, in the Pokec-z and Pokec-n datasets, the ``working field" attribute has been binarized to facilitate binary classification tasks, as shown in prior work on fairness in graph learning~\citep{dai2021fairgnn,kose2024fairgat}
+Notably, in the Pokec-z and Pokec-n datasets, the ``working field" attribute has been binarized to facilitate binary classification tasks, as shown in prior work on fairness in graph learning \cite{dai2021fairgnn,kose2024fairgat}.
+For multi-class tasks, we consider datasets with labels of more than two categories.
+Specifically, Credit and German contain features with four classes each.
+In Pokec\_n and Pokec\_z, the age attribute is grouped by 0 to 18, 19 to 35, 36 to 55, and above 55, with roughly balanced numbers of nodes in each group, resulting in four-class labels.
+These datasets allow evaluation of model performance and fairness in multi-class prediction settings.